 Monsignor Kett Playground

-Mayor Robert F. Wagner and Auxiliary Bishop of New York, Reverend Stephan A. Donahue, addressed a crowd of 3,000 at the school’s groundbreaking ceremony on December 9, 1951.
-The school was opened on March 2, 1953.
-His Eminence Francis Cardinal Spellman presided at the blessing and dedication on Sunday, May 17, 1953.
+Within the parish’s first year, Monsignor Kett founded an athletic association and a Catholic Youth Organization.
+He also raised funds for the construction of St. Jude’s School.
+Mayor Robert F. Wagner and Auxiliary Bishop of New York Reverend Stephan A. Donahue addressed a crowd of 3,000 at the school’s groundbreaking ceremony on December 9, 1951.
+The school opened on March 2, 1953 and his Eminence Francis Cardinal Spellman presided at the blessing and dedication on May 17th.
 Monsignor Kett died on January 9, 1969, leaving behind a thriving parish and a legacy of devoted service.